 Historic canal bridges that are being damaged by hit and run drivers are now being monitored by CCTV.
 The first camera in the country has gone up near Kidderminster in Worcestershire.

 The Canal and River Trust says it needs the footage so it can trace drivers to pay for repairs, which total £1 million a year.
 David Viner is from the Trust.

 CCTV is being installed on a canal bridge in Kidderminster in a bid to catch hit-and-run drivers causing damage to bridges across the UK.

-Civil liberties groups believe the money spent on them could be used for pay for more bobbies on the beat.
+But they are watching you.
+Civil liberties groups believe the money spent on them could be used to pay for more bobbies on the beat.

 More than 40 schools in the midlands are using CCTV to monitor their students in toilets and changing rooms.
 But some schools find that using cameras as a deterrent, isn't right.

 The Head Teacher of Perry Beeches the Academy, Liam Nolan, says that CCTV cameras do not affect the behaviour of his students.
 He believes that placing cameras in bathrooms and changing rooms is not acceptable.